 These are reference solutions used to fill the sample bottles or chemical solutions (spikes) that are added to specified volumes of environmental water.
 A graduated cylinder is used to measure the volume of environmental water used for the "spiked" samples.
 All of the triplicate sulfide nutrient and trace metal samples are "spiked".
 Rinse the graduated cylinder three times with sample water.
 Using the graduated cylinder, measure out the appropriate volume of sample water (total triplicate sample volume - volume of spike = volume of environmental water).
 Pour approximately half of the sample water from the graduated cylinder into the sample bottle.
 Add the "spike" solution to the sample bottle.
 DO NOT add the spike to the graduated cylinder.
 Rinse the inside of the "spike" container with sample water from the graduated cylinder and add to the sample bottle.
 Pour the remaining half of the sample water from the graduated cylinder into the sample bottle.
+A reference solution is used for the total alkalinity BOD and TDS triplicate sample.
 In this case the triplicate (reference solution) is not mixed with environmental water, instead the reference solution is used to fill the entire sample bottle.
 A triplicate sample has the abbreviation of "S".